-For more than 70 years the modest American city of Columbus, Indiana has shown the world that good design can create an exceptional place to live, work, and play.
+For more than 70 years the modest American city of Columbus, Indiana, has shown the world that good design can create an exceptional place to live, work, and play.
 Today, Columbus consistently ranks among the best cities of its size, and its exceptional design heritage includes seven National Historic Landmarks.

-The 2017 exhibition will focus on site-responsive installations that connect with and comment on Columbus’ design legacy.
-Programming for Exhibit Columbus will occur downtown in the Columbus Arts District and attract world-renowned designers, historians, and fabricators, while at the same time re-energizing the local community.
+Opening August 26 and running through November 26, Exhibit Columbus seeks to celebrate Columbus, Indiana’s design heritage, while making it relevant to new audiences.
+The 2017 exhibition features 18 site-responsive installations that connect with and comment on Columbus’ design legacy.
+Visiting the exhibition is free and open to the public.
+Programming for Exhibit Columbus will occur downtown and attract world-renowned talent while at the same time re-energizing the local community.